 Greenbelt Nature Center

-If you’re looking to host an event that’s surrounded by nature, check out this non-profit forest facility on Staten Island.
+If you’re looking to host a small wedding that’s surrounded by nature, check out this non-profit forest facility on Staten Island.
 The greenery-covered center features both indoor and outdoor spaces for your wedding, including a pretty stone patio if you’re hoping for an open-air celebration.
 This affordable venue can host up to 100 guests for weddings and other events.

 Learn more about the Greenbelt Nature Center »